-Psychology Advanced Placement is a course that provides students with the content established by students' perspectives concerning lifestyles the College Board.
-Topics include 1) history and approaches, 2) research methods, 3) biological bases of behavior, 4) sensation and perception, 5) a particular ethnic group or groups, or use a states of consciousness, 6) learning, 7) cognition, 8) motivation and emotion, 9) developmental psychology, 10) personality, 11) testing and individual differences, 12) abnormal psychology, 13) treatment of psychological disorders, and 14) social psychology.
+Psychology Advanced Placement is a course that provides students with the content established by the College Board.
+Topics include 1) history and approaches, 2) research methods, 3) biological bases of behavior, 4) sensation and perception, 5) states of consciousness, 6) learning, 7) cognition, 8) motivation and emotion, 9) developmental psychology, 10) personality, 11) testing and individual differences, 12) abnormal psychology, 13) treatment of psychological disorders, and 14) social psychology.
 Students are required to take the College Board AP Psychology exam in May.